 William Blanchett is excited.
 You can see that in his eyes.
-They brighten considerably when he talks about his life as a senior double majoring in computer science and computing in the arts.
-Blanchett is on the cusp of launching himself professionally, and the planets appear to be aligning perfectly for
+They brighten considerably when he talks about his life as a rising senior double majoring in computer science and computing in the arts.
+Blanchett is on the cusp of launching himself professionally, and the planets appear to be aligning perfectly for that occasion.

 A native of Marion, S.C., Blanchett has taken advantage of nearly every opportunity that has come his way at the College – and then some.
 As a rising high school senior, he actually spent six weeks at the College assisting with research and operations within the computer science department.
 Since then, he’s become a William Aiken Fellow in the Honors College and a computer science ambassador.
 And his most recent triumph will play out this summer.
 He’s secured a paid internship with Boeing, where he’ll join one of this aerospace giant’s tech-support teams.

 “I’m excited to be working in high-level tech support,” says Blanchett.
 “It will be very different but satisfying, I’m sure.”

 His eagerness to invest himself in new ventures has been a hallmark ever since Blanchett enrolled at the College.
 During his first year, he took an introductory computing in the arts course and found himself working with professor Bill Manaris at the nexus of computer coding and music composition.

 “We learned how to write code to create notes and then expanded that to write a series of notes and longer segments,” explains Blanchett.
 “I knew a little coding from high school, and I’ve played piano a long time, so this interdisciplinary connection fascinated me.”